 Once a case is designated as a complex business case under G.S.
-7A-45.4 after approval by the Chief Justice, all proceedings in the action are heard before the business court judge to whom it has been assigned.
-The Chief Justice has discretion to assign other exceptional cases to the business court under Rule 2.1.
-When necessary, business court judges may be called upon in their capacity as special superior court judges to handle cases or court sessions in addition to the regular business court caseload.
+7A-45.4 after preliminary approval by the Chief Justice, all proceedings in the action are heard before the Business Court judge to whom it has been assigned.
+The Chief Justice has discretion to assign other exceptional cases to the Business Court under Rule 2.1 of the General Rules of Practice and Procedure for the Superior and District Courts.
+When necessary, Business Court judges may be called upon in their capacity as judges of the superior court division to handle cases or court sessions in addition to their regular Business Court caseloads.